 After an accident, the insurance company may try to get you to sign a statement or other paperwork that says you accept their offer.
 Don’t sign anything and don’t deposit a check until you’ve spoken to an attorney.
 Once you sign a release, the insurance company will not pay you any additional compensation—even if you discover that you require additional treatment or discover that you have a permanent disability that will prevent you from earning as much income as before the accident.
 We want you to reach maximum medical recovery before we begin negotiating a settlement with the insurance company.
 This is the only way to ensure you receive the compensation you truly deserve.

 Our Pennsylvania Personal Injury Attorneys Are Here for You

 Our personal injury attorneys have extensive experience.
-We’ve fought for Pennsylvanians for nearly 100 years, and we know what it takes to succeed inside or outside of the civil courtroom.
+We’ve fought for Pennsylvanians for 100 years, and we know what it takes to succeed inside or outside of the civil courtroom.
 We have the resources and experts to value your personal injury claim correctly.
 Do not let an insurance company bully you into settling your claim.
 If so, you run the risk of receiving far less than you are entitled to for your financial, emotional, and physical damages.
 Instead, trust your case with a team that will put your future first.

 How long will it take to settle your personal injury claim?
 Contact Handler, Henning & Rosenberg LLC today to find out more about our firm and how we can help you get the settlement you deserve.
 We represent clients in Harrisburg, York, Hanover, Carlisle, Lancaster, Schuylkill County, and the surrounding areas in Pennsylvania.